TOUR PRICE US$ 540.00 Per person

 Day 1: Cusco To Wayllabamba

-Between 06:00-06:30 a.m our private transport and staff will pick you up from the hostel.
-We’ll drive to Piskacuchu (2,700 masl / 8,856 ft.), a community located on the 82nd kilometer of the Cusco – Machu Picchu railroad which is the starting point of the Inca Trail.
+Between 06:00-06:30 a.m Your guide will pick you up from the hostel.
+We’ll drive to Piskacucho (2,700 masl / 8,856 ft.), a community located on the kilometer 82 of Cusco – Machu Picchu railroad which is the starting point of the Inca Trail.
 We’ll begin our hike by crossing the bridge over the Urubamba River and walking along its left shore as it flows northwest along the Sacred Valley.
-Following the trail along a flat terrain, we’ll arrive in Miskay (2,800 masl / 9,184 ft.), to then ascend and finally see from the tallest part of an overlook, the impressive Inca city of Llactapata (2,650 masl / 8,692 ft.).
+Following the trail along a flat terrain, we’ll arrive in Miskay (2,800 masl / 9,184 ft.), then ascend and finally see from the tallest part of an overlook, the impressive Inca city of Llactapata (2,650 masl / 8,692 ft.).
 We’ll continue trekking along the valley created by the Kusichaca River, gradually climbing for about five hours until we reach the community of Wayllabamba (3,000 masl / 9,840 ft.), where we’re gonna set our first camp.
-All along the way we’ll enjoy spectacular views of the Vilcanota ridge on the opposite side of the Urubamba River, where the impressive Veronica peak reigns at 5,832 meters above sea level.
+All along the way we’ll enjoy spectacular views of the Vilcanota river on the opposite side of Urubamba River, where the impressive Veronica peak reigns at 5,832 meters above sea level.
 Not to mention the diversity of wild flora and fauna that can be found all along the valley.

 Meals: L & D.